Cable cell morphology¶

 Stores the discretisation data of a cable-cell in terms of CVs and the

-comprising each of these CVs.- children(idx) list[int] ¶
+cablescomprising each of these CVs.- children(idx) list[int]¶

 Returns a list of the indices of the CVs representing the children of the CV at index

-- parent(idx) int ¶
+- parent(idx) int¶

 Returns the index of the CV representing the parent of the CV at index